-The faculty believes strongly that it is absolutely essential for anyone planning a career in mass communication to demonstrate at least minimum competency in MEJO 153.
+The faculty of the Hussman School of Journalism and Media believes strongly that it is absolutely essential for anyone planning a career in mass communication to demonstrate at least minimum competency in MEJO 153.
 Undergraduate journalism majors must pass the course with a C- to receive credit.
 Graduate students must earn at least a B-.